-53 The mandate of the Committee included, inter alia, monitoring implementation, deciding upon requests for exemptions, designating individuals and entities subject to the sanctions measures adopted by the Council, which comprised an arms embargo, an asset freeze and a travel ban, and conducting periodic and specialized reviews of the entries on the sanctions list.
+53 The mandate of the Committee included, inter alia, monitoring implementation, deciding upon requests for exemptions, and designating individuals and entities subject to the sanctions measures adopted by the Security Council, which comprised an arms embargo, an asset freeze and a travel ban, and conducting periodic and specialized reviews of the entries on the sanctions list.
 The Committee was supported by the Analytical Support and Sanctions Monitoring Team.

 54 Resolution 2611 (2021), para.
 2. See the annex to the resolution for a comprehensive overview of the mandate of the Monitoring Team.
-The mandate of the Monitoring Team included, inter alia, supporting the Committee, gathering and analysing information on compliance with the sanctions measures, providing to the Committee information relevant to the listing of individuals and entities subject to the sanctions measures, assisting the Committee in regularly reviewing names on the sanctions list and providing periodic reports.
+The mandate of the Analytical Support and Sanctions Monitoring Team included, inter alia, supporting the Committee, gathering and analyzing information on compliance with the sanctions measures, providing to the Committee information relevant to the listing of individuals and entities subject to the sanctions measures, assisting the Committee in regularly reviewing names on the sanctions list and providing periodic reports.
+55 Resolution 2611 (2021)., para.
+3.